-‘Black Panther’ Coming To FandangoNOW On May 8th
+‘Black Panther’ Coming To FandangoNOW On May 8

-When Marvel’s Black Panther touched down in theaters, it wasn’t just a film — it was a cultural milestone in many ways.
-And, the audiences responded by giving Marvel Studios their hard-earned money, shattering all sorts of box office records, and becoming a global phenomenon.
+When Marvel’s Black Panther touched down in theaters, it wasn’t just a film but a cultural milestone in many ways.
+And, the audiences responded by giving Marvel Studios their hard-earned money, shattering all sorts of box office records and becoming a global phenomenon.

-In an official release from FandangoNOW — the premium on-demand service from Fandango — Black Panther was added to the lineup after it earned more than a 96% rating on Rotten Tomatoes.
+In an official release from FandangoNOW — the premium on-demand service from Fandango — Black Panther was added to the lineup after it earned more than a 96 percent rating on Rotten Tomatoes.

-The release of Black Panther on FandangoNOW coincides nicely with the theatrical release of Marvel’s Avengers: Infinity War, which will hit on April 27th.
-Fans of Marvel movies will also be pleased to know that the Marvel titles that are available on FandangoNOW will be 20% off when the film hits the streaming service, and fans who buy or rent select Marvel titles will receive a free poster featuring all of the Avengers!
+The release of Black Panther on FandangoNOW coincides nicely with the theatrical release of Marvel’s Avengers: Infinity War, which will hit on April 27.
+Fans of Marvel movies will also be pleased to know that the Marvel titles that are available on FandangoNOW will be 20 percent off when the film hits the streaming service, and fans who buy or rent select Marvel titles will receive a free poster featuring all of the Avengers!

 Black Panther is just the first of many amazing films that are coming to FandangoNOW.

-Below is a list of some other first-run movies that are coming to FandangoNOW, and their release dates.
+Below is a list of some other first-run movies that are coming to FandangoNOW and their release dates.
 In addition, it’s indicated whether they’re available in 4K.

+- Peter Rabbit, starring James Corden — available on April 20 — available in 4K

-Early Man, featuring the voice of Tom Hiddleston — available May 15th — available in 4K
+- Early Man, featuring the voice of Tom Hiddleston — available on May 15 — available in 4K

 It’s all been leading to this.
 Watch the Marvel Studios’ @Avengers: #InfinityWar Hollywood red carpet premiere livestream Monday, April 23 at 8:30pm ET/5:30pm PT!
 Tune in here: https://t.co/QIs8liUwrh and at https://t.co/kgjpChptvK. pic.twitter.com/5qLD05Ypzh